apache/commons-digester/commons-digester3-examples/xmlrules/addressbook/readme.txt

 the Apache Digester's basic functionality via its xmlrules interface.

 Topics covered:
-* how to create a digester instance initialised with rules specified in an external file.
+* how to create a digester instance initialized with rules specified in an external file.
 * how to parse a file
 * how to use the "object create" rule to create java objects